Skip to main content

 You don't need a transformation to begin.
 You need clarity.

-1. Track the metric: Calculate average acceptance timing for your top 20 suppliers by spend.
+1. Track the metric.
+Calculate average acceptance timing for your top 20 suppliers by spend.
 Look for outliers and quarter-over-quarter changes of 30% or more.

-2. Surface the insight: Share the data with treasury and ask: "Which of these suppliers do we consider financially stable?"
+2. Surface the insight.
+Share the data with treasury and ask: "Which of these suppliers do we consider financially stable?"
 Then overlay the payment behavior patterns.
 Discrepancies are worth investigating.

-3. Ask the question: In your next supplier review, ask your team: "What have we observed in payment interactions with this vendor over the past quarter?"
+3. Ask the question.
+In your next supplier review, ask your team: "What have we observed in payment interactions with this vendor over the past quarter?"
 If no one has an answer, you've found the exact starting point.

-4. Measure payment yield: What percentage of your supplier payments currently go through card rails?
+4. Measure payment yield.
+What percentage of your supplier payments currently go through card rails?
 If it's under 10%, and modern infrastructure can achieve 50%+, calculate the difference at your average cashback rate.
 That's your unrealized payment yield.

 Why This Journal Exists

 The Payment Economics Journal was created to help finance leaders understand and harness the new economic model emerging within payment flows.
+The goal: outline the economics of payments so they can finally be comprehended as strategic, intelligently managed assets in the modern enterprise.

 AP is a financial intelligence system with the power to generate recurring return.

 The misconception that AP is a cost center has cost companies more than they've calculated.
 The most expensive loss is not what you spend on your AP process.
+It is the return that's never been measured because no one treated payments as assets.

-Platforms Applying Payment Economics
+Payment Economics in Practice

 About The Payment Economics Journal